farha2727/farha2727/README.md

 ###
 Hi, I am Farhana (Farha) Hai.
 I am a technically adept front-runner who steps up to new challenges with creativity, vision, and solutions.
 I am passionate about object-oriented programming, AI/ML, cloud computing, and project management.
-I possess database knowledge with formal boot camp training from Generation USA in object oriented programming, Java, Python, Cloud Computing, AI/ML, BI and Data Modeling.
+I possess database knowledge with formal boot camp trainings from Generation USA and Multiverse in object oriented programming, Python, Cloud Computing, AI/ML, BI and Data Modeling.

 The major certifications I have obtained are in Java Script, PMP(PMI), Tableau Desktop, AWS Cloud Practitioner, Azure, Six Sigma Black Belt, Scrum Master, and Google Analytics.
 My academic credentials include an MS in Information Technology from the University of Dallas, in 2014.